A recipe for success

 Inspired by the training, Sapana decided to open a small restaurant business, believing in the power of entrepreneurship.
 Her path was not without obstacles.
 She faced resistance from her husband, who initially advised against it.

-Sapana used the psychosocial counselling training to communicate her aspirations persuasively to her husband.
+Sapana used her psychosocial counselling training to communicate her aspirations persuasively to her husband.
 “Calmly, I told my husband about my plan.
 I put the life skills acquired from training into practice and convinced my husband.”

 With a solid business plan and the support of PYWEP, Sapana launched her restaurant in Pokhara.
 The organisation provided essential resources, including tables, chairs, racks, dishware, refrigerators, and more, facilitating the establishment of her business.